-Quality measurement is a key factor in continuing to transform the child welfare system and child mental and behavioral health programs towards increased use of evidence-based practices and high-quality care that achieves good clinical outcomes, improves quality of life, and helps ensure safety, permanency, and well-being for children and their families.
+Quality measurement is a key factor in continuing to transform the child welfare system and child mental and behavioral health programs toward increased use of evidence-based practices and high-quality care that achieves good clinical outcomes, improves quality of life, and helps ensure safety, permanency, and well-being for children and their families.

-The Continuous Quality Improvement (CQI) Plan describes the goals, objectives, tools, resources, and processes used by the West Virginia Department of Health and Human Resources (DHHR) to assess, manage, and improve the availability, quality, and sustainability of behavioral health and socially necessary services for children.
+The Continuous Quality Improvement (CQI) Plan for Children's Programs describes the goals, objectives, tools, resources, and processes used by the West Virginia Department of Human Services (DoHS), formerly a part of the West Virginia Department of Health and Human Resources (DHHR), to assess, manage, and improve the availability, quality, and sustainability of behavioral health and sociallynecessary services for children.

-West Virginia's commitment to continuous quality improvement is evidenced by the addition of the Office of Quality Assurance for Children's Programs (Office of QA) that is responsible for driving the strategic vision, mission, and scope for quality improvement and data-driven practice.
-The director for this office reports to DHHR's Cabinet Secretary.
-DHHR leadership and the Office of QA prioritize the alignment of quality improvement efforts across bureaus in tandem with ongoing cross-bureau collaboration to streamline programmatic work to provide a seamless system of care for children and families.
+West Virginia's Office of Quality Assurance for Children's Programs (Office of QA) is responsible for driving the strategic vision, mission, and scope for quality improvement and data-driven practice across DoHS.
+The director for this office reports to DoHS's cabinet secretary.
+DoHS leadership and the Office of QA prioritize the alignment of quality improvement efforts across bureaus in tandem with ongoing cross-bureau collaboration to streamline programmatic work to provide a seamless system of care for children and families.

-The CQI Plan builds from existing quality assurance and improvement efforts in place across DHHR and is expected to evolve in response to increased data availability, new information, experience, and best practices.
+The CQI Plan builds upon existing quality assurance and improvement efforts in place across DoHS, and is expected to evolve in response to increased data availability, new information, experience, and best practices.

-1.1 Mission of DHHR Children's Programs and Services
+1.1 Mission of DoHS Children's Programs and Services

-DHHR's mission is to promote and provide appropriate health and human services for the people of West Virginia (WV) to improve their quality of life.
+DoHS promotes a thriving and healthy West Virginia by providing access to critical healthcare, essential social services and benefits, and trusted information with a special emphasis on vulnerable populations.
 Programs will be conducted in an effective, efficient, and accountable manner, with respect for the rights and dignity of the employees and the public served.

-1.2 Purpose
+1.2 Purpose of the CQI Plan

-The purpose of the CQI Plan is to take a proactive approach to continually improve child welfare services and services for children with mental and behavioral health needs, including serious emotional disorders.
-Ongoing quality improvement will help ensure all eligible children, youth, and families are provided timely, effective, high quality, and individualized care that is appropriate in scope, intensity, and duration to meet their needs.
+The purpose of the CQI Plan is to take a continuous and proactive approach to improving child welfare services and services for children with mental and behavioral health needs, including serious emotional disorders.
+Ongoing quality improvement will help ensure all eligible children, youth, and families are provided timely, effective, high-quality, and individualized care that is appropriate in scope, intensity, and duration to meet their needs.